Deego88/Weekly-Tasks/README Python Numberofe's.md

 This program  reads in a text file and outputs the number of e's it contains.
 The program takes the filename from an argument on the command line.

--create x variable as string "e"
+-create e variable as string "e"

 -open the text file "moby-dick.txt" in the read mode.